Abioye-Bolaji/Abioye-Bolaji/README.md

 - 👋 Hi, I’m @Abioye-Bolaji
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Machine learning
-- 🌱 I’m currently learning Excel,and Python
+- 🌱 I’m currently learning to develop Machine learning models
-- 💞️ I’m looking to collaborate on Project Management
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me @abioyebolaji18@gmail.com

 <!---